 Council staff will keep elected members informed of matters of interest, and it is the responsibility of all elected members to read the material provided to the best of their ability.
-Accordingly, "elected members will be provided with all of the necessary communication aids necessary to carry out their duties including Email, and where considered appropriate mobile phones (especially for the chairs of committees).
-All such aids will be used for in accordance with instructions issued by the CEO from time to time and should there be repeated breaches of the terms of use, may be withdrawn.
-Those rules will cover such matters as the expected volume of use, the language to be employed, private use, and protocols (eg for the use of Email and internet).
+Accordingly, "elected members will be provided with all of the necessary communication aids necessary to carry out their duties including email, and where considered appropriate mobile phones (especially for the chairs of committees).
+All such aids will be used in accordance with instructions issued by the Chief Executive from time to time and should there be repeated breaches of the terms of use, may be withdrawn.
+Those rules will cover such matters as the expected volume of use, the language to be employed, private use and protocols (e.g. for the use of email and internet).